wayneph/DotNetCoreDocker/README.md

 ## 3 Create the Container off the image ##
 ### 3.1 Create the container ###
     - @ the command line enter
+        -$> docker create --name core-counter counter-image
-        -$> docker ps -a
+        (Will create a container called "core-counter" off the image "counter-image") -$> docker ps -a
         (Will list all the possible process containers -  the "-a" means all - not only those running ) -$> docker create --name core-counter counter-image
-        (Will create a container called "core-counter" off the image "counter-image")
+### 3.1 Run the Container ###
+    - @ the command line enter
+        -$> docker start core-counter
+        -$> docker attach --sig-proxy=false core-counter
+        (Attach to the container - the --sig-proxy-false just means that Keystrokes at the OS level such  Ctrl+c will be ignored while running)
 ## 4 Container Basics ##
     - @ the command line enter
         -$> docker start core-counter